carted/handling-variable-length-text-tf/README.md

 * Handling variable-length text sequences in TensorFlow (Part II)
 * Handling variable-length text sequences in TensorFlow (Part III)

-We provide code in the form of Jupyter Notebook so that you can experiment with the methods without much setup.
+We provide code in the form of Jupyter Notebook so that you can experiment with the methods interactively.

 ## What is it about?